-My writing has appeared in National Geographic, Discover Magazine, Audubon, The Guardian, Huffington Post, Pacific Standard, Sierra Magazine, High Country News, Undark, CityLab and many others.
-I’m currently working on a book about climate adaptation failures.
-Real doom and gloom stuff.
+I’m an independent journalist, author and editor who, since 2008, has covered (mostly) climate change, environmental conservation and agriculture for National Geographic, Discover Magazine, Audubon, The Guardian, Huffington Post, Pacific Standard, Sierra Magazine, High Country News, Undark, CityLab and many others.
+I’m currently working on a book about climate adaptation that sprouted from my time as a Ted Scripps Fellow in Environmental Journalism at the University of Colorado.

-In 2018, I was selected for the illustrious Ted Scripps Fellowship at the University of Colorado’s Center for Environmental Journalism.
-Previously, I served as senior editor of environmental justice for YES!
+Before going freelance, I served as senior editor of environmental justice for YES!
 Magazine where I wrote, edited and photographed for the web and a quarterly printed publication.
 I also helped produce the magazine’s first multi-award-winning digital special edition, animated video, and a series of comics journalism.
-Before that, I was the managing editor for a Washington-based newspaper publisher, overseeing the production of six neighborhood weeklies, including Seattle’s Capitol Hill Times.
+Before that, I was an editor and then managing editor for a Washington-based newspaper publisher, overseeing the production of six neighborhood weeklies.

 My work has earned accolades from the Society of Professional Journalists, NASA Space Grant Consortium, Washington Newspaper Publishers Association and Mark Finley Gold Pen News Writing Competition.
 I’m most proud of a second place award in environmental coverage from the Native American Journalism Association.